 The justification for the operation appears to be largely grounded in a desire to

-terminate or reduce feelings of sexual arousal in women so that they will be much less
+terminate or reduce feelings of sexual arousal in women so that they will be less

 likely to engage in pre-marital intercourse or adultery.
 The clitoris holds a massive

-number of nerve endings, and generates feelings of sexual arousal when stimulated.
+number of nerve endings, and generates strong feelings of sexual arousal when stimulated.

-Parents in those cultures where FGM is common often feel that it is the only
+Many parents in those cultures where FGM/C is common often feel that it is the only

 way to guarantee that their girl children will remain "pure" until marriage.